SerhiiQAA/MyFreeSnakeGame/README.md

 ## ℹ️ Important Note

+ℹ️ Important Note

+This repository provides ready-to-install Android applications (.apk files).

+* **Please be aware:** Since these APK files aren't downloaded from the Google Play Store, you'll likely need to enable "Install from unknown sources" in your device's settings.
+You do this at your own risk.
+We recommend disabling this option immediately after the application is installed.

-This repository provides the compiled Android application (`.apk`) for easy installation.
-The source code for "My Awesome Snake Game" is proprietary and not publicly available.
+The source code for these applications is proprietary and not publicly available.

 ---